fmalmeida/MpGAP/docs/manual.rst

 .. tip::

-  Hybrid assemblies can be achieved with Unicycler|SPAdes hybrid mode, by giving long and short reads or, by polishing a long reads only assembly.
-For the latter, users will have to set ``assembly_type = 'longreads-only'``, set path to Illumina reads and use the ``illumina_polish_longreads_contigs`` parameter.
+  Hybrid assemblies can be achieved with Unicycler|SPAdes hybrid modes, by giving long and short reads or, by polishing a long reads only assembly.
+For the latter, users will have to set ``assembly_type = 'hybrid'``, set path to Illumina reads and use the ``illumina_polish_longreads_contigs`` parameter.

 Usage example